Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Learn how to create state of the art models using the Fastai Library with part 1 of their course.
 I suggest taking both the Fastai course and the Deep Learning Specialization together since one is more focused on coding while the other is more focused on the theory and math behind it.
 - Both Chirs Maning's and Justin Johnson's course (he used to teach the very popular CS231n at Stanford) are world class and will give you deep insights into the worlds of NLP and computer vision.
-Be sure to do the assignements since they will make you code algorithms from scratch and give you solid foundations to go deeper.
+Be sure to do the assignments since they will make you code algorithms from scratch and give you solid foundations to go deeper.

 ### Data Engineering